Free hosting for free people.

 - Manage domain names (DNS hosting) - registration fees are still at your charge

-- POP accounts and mail redirects for your domain
+- Email accounts (reachable over POP, IMAP or through our webmails) and redirects for your domain

 - Download area of 1 GB, can be increased if you need more space